adj59-dev/adj59-dev.github.io/_posts/2025-08-19-reading-nielsen-and-chuang:-chapter-3.md

 **Problem 3.2**

 For this problem we are asked to prove that for any computable function $f(\cdot)$ there is a vector game which when started with the vector $(n, 0, \cdots, 0)$ reaches $(f(n), 0, \cdots, 0)$.
 As a hint, we are asked to show that a vector game in $k+2$ dimensions can simulate a Minsky machine containing $k$ registers.
-This vector game is discussed by Conway in Unpredictable Iterations, which also contains the solution to this problem: https://gwern.net/doc/cs/computable/1972-conway.pdf
+This vector game is discussed by Conway in [Unpredictable Iterations](https://gwern.net/doc/cs/computable/1972-conway.pdf), which also contains the solution to this problem.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary>Solution</summary>